 - Note that submission of JPEG or TIFF format for graphs/line art may delay production of your article.

 4.4.
 Image manipulation

 All accepted manuscripts are routinely screened by our production department for any indication of image manipulation.
-If evidence of inappropriate manipulation is detected, the journal might ask for the original data to be supplied and, if necessary, may revoke acceptance of the article.
+If evidence of inappropriate manipulation is detected, the journal's Editors might ask for the original data to be supplied and, if necessary, may revoke the acceptance of the article.

 4.5.
 Figure permissions

-It is the responsibility of the author to obtain permission to use figures from another publication in any article submitted to DMM and to ensure that any such use is credited to the source.
-If you are reproducing material from a non-Open Access licence source, please state so as follows: 'This image is not published under the terms of the CC-BY licence of this article.
-For permission to reuse, please see (Author et al., 2016)'.
+It is the responsibility of the author to obtain permission to use figures from another publication in any article submitted to Development and to ensure that any such use is credited to the source.
 Any fees associated with use of the figure are the responsibility of the author.
 Written permission from the author and/or publisher of the original material, as appropriate, should be provided at the time of submission, otherwise publication may be delayed.
 If a figure has been modified from a previously published figure, please check with the copyright owners to see whether permission is required and include a complete citation/reference for the original article.

 5. Preparing movies

 Our preferred file format for movies is .mp4, but we also accept .mov.
 Movies should be prepared at the smallest file-size that will convey the essential scientific information.
 We have a limit of 500 MB for all movie files.
 If your movies exceed this limit, please contact the Editorial Office for advice before submission.

 Please include the titles and captions of all movies in your supplementary information PDF (see section on preparing supplementary information).
 Please keep captions as short as possible and ensure that they explain what is being shown in the movie and any necessary details of how the movie was made.